rodolfomansan/rodolfomansan.github.io/metrics.md

 ## clickTrack

 Triggers a clickTrack.
-There are multiple ways to pass that (see below).
+There are multiple ways to do that (see below).

 Parameter | Type | Description
 --- | --- | ---